Simran-Gosal/agentic-image-analyser/README.md

 - Automated test suite covering the core tools
 - Combine both vision outputs (caption & detailed analysis) into the search query
 - Lower the vision analysis temperature for more consistent location identification, matching the fix already applied to the decision step.
+- Reduce processing time by optimising the pipeline.
+Measured at 76-106 seconds per image, well over the ~30 second target.
+Potential bottleneck as 'llama3' called separately for grammar cleanup and decision steps.
+Combining these into a single call could improve efficiency.

 ---
 <div align="center">